ektanarkhede/ML-project-/README.md

 Other than the tabular nature as well as small size of the dataset made it possible to consider some techniques such as Deep Learning (Neural Networks), which were not implemented.

-Set Up the Surroundings:
+Set the Scene:

-Install Python (minimum version 3.8).
+Install Python 3.8 or later.

-Use the command below to install the required libraries:
+You can use the following command to install the necessary libraries:

 It seems there was no text provided for paraphrasing.
 Please provide the text you'd like me to paraphrase.